-5.6 Reasonable Adjustments
+Reasonable Adjustments

-Reasonable adjustment is a legislative term that, for Vocational Education and Training, refers to an action taken by an education provider to enable learners with disability to participate in education and training on the same basis.
+Reasonable adjustment refers to an action taken by an education provider to enable learners with disability to participate in education and training on the same basis as others.
+These adjustments are designed to remove barriers while maintaining the integrity of the competency standards and course requirements.

-An assessor must be aware of what adjustments or modifications might be reasonable to expect within a workplace, and what adjustments developed for assessment might be reasonably transferred to the workplace.
-The extent to which an adjustment can be made is limited by the workplace context of VET competence, the principles of assessment, the rules of evidence and by the assessment requirements of Training Packages.
+Reasonable adjustments might include alternative assessment methods, additional support, or modified activities.
+However, these adjustments must align with the assessment requirements of your course and not impose unjustifiable hardship on you or Selmar.

-The process of gathering evidence to be used in the judgement can be varied, ranging from evidence derived from workplaces or realistic simulations, observations made by third parties or assessors.
-It is in gathering the evidence that ‘reasonable adjustments’ can be safely made.
-If there is a reasonable adjustment that does not compromise the competency standard it is a requirement that this alternative assessment be made available to a student with a support plan in place, if there were no reasonable adjustment that would not compromise the competency standard, it is not unlawful to deny the student an alternative assessment.
+If you believe adjustments are needed to support your learning, please discuss this with your trainer or assessor.
+We will work with you to explore options that suit your needs and ensure you have every opportunity to succeed.

-5.7 Learners Under 18 years of age
+Learners Under 18 years of age

-Selmar is committed to child safety standards and understands its duty of care toward underage learners.
+Selmar is committed to child safety standards and understands its duty of care towards learners under 18 years of age.
 We want to make sure that you and your guardians are aware of important information relevant to your enrolment.

 It is a requirement for the parent/guardian of a learner under 18 years of age to complete and sign the parent signature form at the time of application to confirm their understanding of learner obligations.
 Please make sure that you have provided accurate contact details of your guardian on the application form.